storm-framework/disco/README.md

 $ ./build.sh
 ```

-This will create a bundle files for the client app and compile the haskell code.
+This will create bundle files for the client app and compile the haskell code.
 It'll then copy everything to `dist/`.

 ### Run the code